CPTPP partner: Singapore

 - In addition, Canadian exporters of fish and seafood, forest and value-added wood products, and industrial products continue to enjoy duty-free access to Singapore.

-- Through the CPTPP, service providers will also benefit from improved access commitments in key sectors, such as:
+- Through the CPTPP, service providers also benefit from improved access commitments in key sectors, such as:

 - professional services (e.g. engineering and architectural services) and